Center-Abstract-Concrete-Machines/CCAM/README.md

 ## Templates

--   Each content type (people, programs, projects, resources) has an associated _template.mdx file.
+-   Each content type (people, programs, projects, resources) has an associated _template.mdx file in each content folder.
 Duplicate this file, edit the data, and rename the file (making sure to remove the leading underscore _).
 Use mdx extension for all files, in case you want to include components in the markdown like `<LinkButton />`.

 ## Using LinkButton component in mdx files